 This site contains affiliate links to products I recommend, many of which I use and love.
 If you click on a link and make a purchase, I may receive a small commission at no additional cost to you.
 This helps keep the info on this site free of charge!
 Get the scoop here.

-I've had the opportunity to plan a large, 25th class reunion, smaller class parties, as well as fraternal and family get-togethers.
+I've had the opportunity to plan three of my high school class reunions, smaller class parties, as well as fraternal and family get-togethers.

-Speaking of a venue - you'll need to find a place to hold everyone that is available for your target date.
-With all your planning, it is a good idea to go ahead and plan for the usual "attendance" rate - which would be 1/4 to 1/3 of those invited attending.
+Next you'll need to find a place to hold everyone that is available for your target date.
+With all your planning, it is a good idea to go ahead and plan for the "usual attendance rate" - which would be 1/4 to 1/3 of those invited attending.
 If you have more than that who attend, the better!
 Some popular ideas for a reunion are: